 Most posts just go over one aspect or the other, but in this post I’ll cover them all.
 Even better is that you can optimize images with free, easy-to-use tools—no Photoshop required.
 (In this post I’ll mostly demonstrate with the free web version of Pixlr, which is a great tool for basic photo editing.
 If you’re interested in other tools, check out our post How to Edit Photos Without Photoshop).

 Stock photography: You don’t have to be a professional photographer to use great photographs on your website.
 Every day it seems like there are more high-quality stock photo sites out there where you can download free photos for commercial use.
 Some of our favorites are:

 - Barn Images

 - …and even more listed in our Support Center

-If you’re looking for something more graphic-based, there are a ton of new, free online tools that you can use to build your own infographics or photos with text overlays.
+Graphics: If you’re looking for something more graphic-based, there are a ton of new, free online tools that you can use to build your own infographics or photos with font overlays.
 We love Canva and PiktoChart.
-If you’re looking for a logo, we recommend checking out 99designs.
+If you’re looking for a logo, we recommend checking out 99designs or designonclick.

 2. Use the right file type: JPEG or PNG

 With images, you’re most likely to encounter a JPEG (or JPG) or a PNG.
 There are pros and cons of each, but for most cases you can remember the following:

 - Photographs should be saved and uploaded as JPEGs.
 This file type can handle all of the colors in a photograph in a relatively small, efficient file size.
 By using JPEGs, you won’t end up with the enormous file you might get if you saved a photograph as a PNG.